andyjgao/andyjgao/content/blog/why-i-created-a-blog-and-why-you-should-too.md

 +++
 aliases = []
 date = 2020-04-18T20:22:00Z
-description = ""
-draft = true
-images = ["/images/why-to-create-blog.jpg"]
+description = "And why you should too" draft = true images = ["/images/why-to-create-blog.jpg"]
 tags = ["Writing"]
-title = "Why I created a blog (and why you should too)"
+title = "Why I created a blog"

 +++
 I started this blog and you should create one too.
 Here's why: